jon-jacky/Piety/coroutines/README.md

 coroutines
 ==========

-Experiments with tasking and concurrency using Python coroutines.
+Experiments with tasks using Python coroutines.

 ### Files ###

-- **atimers.py**: Coroutines to run in experiments, that print timestamps at intervals.
+- **atimers.py**: Coroutine that prints timestamps at intervals, to run in tasking experiments.

-- **coroutines_1.txt**: Directions for experiments with Python coroutines and event loop.
+- **coroutines_1.txt**: Directions for experiments with coroutines and the event loop, that demonstrate interleaving tasks.

 - **coroutines_1.py**: Script that runs code explained in *coroutines_1.txt*.